The PLENTI Project

-Working with the Adivasis in the Gudalur area, the group of charities led by three inspirational couples who came to work here some thirty years ago, cover a range of different charitable activities and include:
+Working with the Adivasis in the Gudalur area, the group of charities led by three inspirational couples who came to work here some thirty years ago, cover a range of different charitable activities, all under the umbrella of the tribal AMS organisation, and include:

-A primary school providing a high standard of education including about the Adivasi tradition.
+A primary school providing a high standard of education including about, and respectful of, Adivasi tradition.

 Our relationship over several years